-What makes us special is our mix of nationally recognised creative organisations who create innovative and exciting new work for and about the people of Perth and Kinross whilst bringing global artists and creative work to our doorstep.
-This national and internationally significant work interlinks with our homegrown talent.
-Some of Scotland's most significant artists, makers, writers, musicians, poets, actors and more were born here or chose to make their home here.
-Our museum collections speak of people who went before us, who lived on this land.
-Our pubs and villages halls echo with our traditional music, stories, and song.
+Our mix of nationally recognised creative organisations who create innovative and exciting new work for and about the people of Perth and Kinross whilst bringing global artists and creative work to our doorstep makes us special.
+This national and internationally significant work interlinks with our homegrown talent: some of Scotland's most significant artists, makers, writers, musicians, poets, actors live and work here.
+Our museum collections speak of people who went before us, who lived and worked this land.
+Our pubs and villages halls which echo with our traditional music, stories, and song.
 The words that explain lives past, present and future.

-We are rich in distinct festivals that celebrate our talent, from the Neil Gow Festival in Birnam, the Hamish Henderson Festival in Blairgowrie, the William Soutar Festival and Perth Festival of the Arts - all celebrating some of our greatest cultural figures and allowing new voices to be heard.
+We are rich in distinct festivals that celebrate our talent, from the Neil Gow Festival in Birnam, the Hamish Henderson Festival in Blairgowrie, the Soutar Scots Language and Literature Festival and Perth Festival of the Arts - all celebrating some of our greatest cultural figures while allowing new voices to be heard.

-Our communities have always been rich and diverse and this has strengthened in recent years as people from all over the world have made their home in Perth and Kinross, bringing their own cultural traditions and creativity.
-Our gypsy traveller communities have roots here dating back centuries.
-This diversity and cultural distinctiveness which can be felt in all of our communities and organisations, is central to this Strategy.
+Our communities have always been rich and diverse and this has strengthened in recent years as people from all over the world have made their home in Perth and Kinross, bringing cultural traditions and creativity.
+Our gypsy traveller communities have roots here, dating back centuries.
+This diversity and cultural distinctiveness, of all our communities and our organisations, is central to this Strategy.

-Perth and Kinross is home to two major producing theatres, several museums of UK and national significance including Perth Museum, the Scottish Crannog Centre and the Black Watch Museum.
-Our cultural venues are mostly run by charities and community-led organisations, revenue or grant-funded by the Council.
+Within the area we have two major producing theatres, several museums of UK and national significance including Perth Museum opening in Spring 2024, the Scottish Crannog Centre and the Black Watch Museum.
+Our cultural venues are mostly run by charities and community-led organisations, many of which are revenue or grant-funded by the Council.